Find an Approved Solicitor on the GE Money Home Lending Ltd

 It does not impact your son’s right to inherit the apartment.
 Please note that if your son were to inherit and the mortgage in favour of GE Money had not been discharged, he would be liable to take over the loan or pay it off, but other than that, there is nothing stopping him from keeping the property in accordance with your will or the rules of intestacy.

-Is it the case that all conveyancing lawyers on the GE Money conveyancing panel work on a no move no charge basis?
+Is it the case that all solicitors on the GE Money conveyancing panel overseen by the Solicitors Regulatory Authority?

-Completion of my remortgage has taken place with a mortgage from GE Money.
-Conveyancing was satisfactory but I would like to complain about GE Money.
-How does one go about formally complaining?
+The for formalities of my purchase has taken place with a mortgage from GE Money.
+Conveyancing was satisfactory but I feel I should register my dissatisfaction about GE Money.
+How do I make a complaint?

 Almost all lenders have complaints procedures.
-Your first point of contact should be one of the GE Money branches or the Customer Services Department at GE Money head office.
-In most cases complaints to GE Money are sorted out very quickly.
+Your first point of contact should be one of the GE Money branches or the Customer Care Team at GE Money head office.
+We understand that complaints to GE Money are sorted out effectively and efficiently.
 If you feel that the matter is not resolved you can write to the